takam5f2/ros2_subscription_examples/README.md

 #### run talker

-Execute command below to run talker node on a terminal.
+Launch a terminal and execute talker node with the following command.

 ```console
 ros2 run waitset_examples talker_triple